-I stopped and checked, and I have dedicated a lot of electronic ink on the subject of the Registered Education Savings Plan (RESP) and specifically my “interactions” with TD and associated Universities over my daughters’ academic careers.
+I stopped and checked.
+I have dedicated a lot of electronic ink on the subject of the Registered Education Savings Plan (RESP).
+Specifically my “interactions” with TD and associated Universities over my daughters’ academic careers.

-When I first set up my girls’ RESPs, I was a neophyte and was unaware that I had other options from being locked into Canada Trust Mutual Funds, and unfortunately, once I was in, I never really got OUT of the CT/TD Mutual Fund World.
+When I first set up my girls’ RESPs, I was a neophyte.
+I was unaware that I had other options from being locked into Canada Trust Mutual Funds.
+Unfortunately, once I was in, I never really got OUT of the CT/TD Mutual Fund World.
 If I were doing this now, I would have set it up as a Trading Account of some kind where I could buy low MER Index Funds or ETFs, but hindsight is 20/20 when you are a blogger.

-- The first time I brought up the topic of RESPs was in Kids and University: Better Use an RESP and you can see by the post I was only learning about the whole thing at the time.
+- The first time I brought up the topic of RESPs was in Kids and University: Better Use an RESP .
+You can see by the post I was only learning about the whole thing at the time.

-- As a precursor to talking about RESPs I found an interesting article from the U of Waterloo talking about typical schooling costs and I summed those up in University is going to cost HOW MUCH?!?
+- As a precursor to talking about RESPs I found an interesting article from the U of Waterloo talking about typical schooling costs.
+I summed those expenses up in University is going to cost HOW MUCH?!?

-- I did some preliminary calculations figuring If I put $1000 a year away for my kids and it was heartening to see.
+- I did some preliminary calculations figuring If I put $1000 a year away for my kids .
+It was heartening to see.

-- RESP Some Final Thoughts was me summing up what had been discussed during the week about using an RESP as a savings vehicle to save for your kids’ education (specifically the previous two posts on this list).
+- RESP Some Final Thoughts was me summing up what had been discussed during the week.
+How to use an RESP as a savings vehicle to save for your kids’ education.

 - Here is a good question, do you want to set up an RESP for your child?
 What is your view on Student Debt, and kids graduating with huge debt loads?
 There are follow-on stories as well Student Debt 2 , and Student Debt Epilogue.
 Wonder what can happen with Student Debt?
 How about when a Student Line of Credit is set up, or is it?

-- Another important point to consider is what type of degree your child might get?
-CO-OP Degrees a Parent Financial Savior points out that if a Child is in a successful CO-OP program they may graduate with money in their pocket (and you might have some in yours too).
+- Another critical point to consider is what type of degree your child might get?
+CO-OP Degrees a Parent Financial Savior points out that if a Child is in a successful CO-OP program they may graduate with money in their pocket.
+You might have some in yours too.

 - Remember when you set up the Savings Program that high MER Mutual funds are not what you should be using.
 The MER is the Worm in the Savings Plan, it eats out the core of things.